The Three Pillars of Parks and Recreation

 Parks Build Community®

 Parks Build Community is an ongoing national initiative to demonstrate the transformative value of parks and recreation on communities.
 The environment, health, wellness, and social equity of communities can all be improved through the revitalization of parks.
-Over the last five years, the Parks Build Community program has positively influenced communities in Washington, DC, Atlanta, GA, Los Angeles, CA, Houston, TX, and Charlotte, NC.
-In 2015, NRPA is working with the City of North Las Vegas and other partners to revitalize Joe Kneip Park.
-Plans include a new playground, outdoor fitness zone, shade canopies, and more!
-The enhanced park will be unveiled to the community during the NRPA Annual Conference, September 15-17, 2015.
+Over the last six years, the Parks Build Community program has positively influenced communities in Washington, DC, Atlanta, GA, Los Angeles, CA, Houston, TX, Charlotte, NC, and North Las Vegas, NV.
+In 2016, NRPA will work with Great Rivers Greenway, the regional parks and trails district in the St. Louis region, the city of Wellston Missouri, and other partners to revitalize Trojan Park.
+Thanks to the generous support of our sponsors, plans for a state-of-the-art playground, basketball court, splash pad and family picnic areas, complete with shade structures, are slated for completion before the opening ceremony, held the morning of Saturday, October 8, 2016.
+The enhanced park will be unveiled to the community during the NRPA Annual Conference, October 5-8, 2016.

-Parks Build Community is more than an annual project—itss about demonstrating the transformative power of parks and encouraging the revitalization of parks everywhere.
+Parks Build Community is more than an annual project—its about demonstrating the transformative power of parks and encouraging the revitalization of parks everywhere.

 Playground Safety Tips and Information

 Playing outdoors is a major component in the fight against childhood obesity as well as the overall health and well-being of young people.
 NRPA is dedicated to promoting children's rights to play in safe and challenging play environments, and educating members of NRPA and the general public on the importance that play has in childhood development.